The Québec maritime Blog

 The St. Lawrence provides many opportunities to admire our landscapes from a completely different and fascinating perspective.
-You can go all out and opt for a river cruise, either to the Îles de la Madeleine or to visit the coastal villages along the Lower North Shore.
-Both are novel ways to explore the maritime regions of Québec and great occasions to meet the people living here.
+You can go all out and opt for a river cruise on the Bella Desgagnés to visit the coastal villages along the Lower North Shore.
+A novel way to explore the maritime regions of Québec and a great occasion to meet the people living there.

 If you can’t make up your mind about which shore of the St. Lawrence to visit, take advantage of the many ferries that link the two shores and visit both!
 There are nine ferries in the maritime regions of Québec, which makes it easy to include multiple regions in your trip.
 Consult the St. Lawrence road trips to help you plan your itinerary.
 Don’t forget that you can also board the CTMA Traversier in Souris, Prince Edward Island, to get to the Îles de la Madeleine.

 In addition, there are many islands in the St. Lawrence, which you can discover during sea excursions.
 Some areas, such as the Mingan Archipelago National Park Reserve, the Sept Îles Archipelago and the Îles de la Madeleine coasts, can even be explored by sea kayak.